chensjlv/dyna-veggie/README.md

 Dyna-Veggie is the first fully compatible **DynamoDB result backend for Celery**.
 It supports both supports both DynamoDB in AWS and DynamoDB Local.
 Dyna-Veggie also supports these features out of the box:

 * Fully suports **Native join operation** in Celery just like the Redis backend, which bring the best performance for canvas operations like chord and group.
-* Use batch get for retrieving large amount of items which provides much better performance than sequential gets.
+* Uses batch get for retrieving large amount of items which provides much better performance than sequential gets.
-* Automatically create the table if not presented
+* Automatically creates the table if not presented
-* Allow customizable options for DynamoDB throttling retry and exponential backoff
+* Allows customizable options for DynamoDB throttling retry and exponential backoff
-* Handle DynamoDB's consistency issue appropriately
+* Handles DynamoDB's consistency issue appropriately

 # Installation